MicroProse Soccer: Development

 The game was designed by Jon Hare and programmed by Chris Yates.
-Hare cited the arcade video game Tehkan World Cup, released by Tehkan (Tecmo) in 1985, as the basis for the game.
-Hare stated "all of our inspiration for MicroProse Soccer was drawn from this."
+Hare cited the arcade video game Tehkan World Cup, released by Tehkan (Tecmo) in 1985, as the basis and the inspiration for the game.
 He referred to it as an "arcade conversion" of Tehkan World Cup, but said it was not "a carbon copy" as they also added their "own elements" to the gameplay.
 Tehkan World Cup used a trackball to control the direction and speed of the shot, which they incorporated into the game by adapting the game physics for more conventional joystick controls.

 Preview pictures of the game appeared in an issue of Zzap!64 magazine, with a plea for a publisher to come forward.

 The Electronic Pencil Company ported the game to the Amiga and Atari ST. The programmer created a 6502 emulator, transferring the game code and logic to the 16-bit machines.

 Reception

-Zzap!64 gave 90% for the game.
+Crash gave 90% for the game.

 The game was voted Best 8-bit Simulation of the Year at the Golden Joystick Awards.
 In the Spectrum sales charts, it briefly reached the number one position before being replaced by Kenny Dalglish Soccer Manager.
-In the all-formats charts, the game was kept off the top position by Robocop. which had been at number one for a record eighteen weeks.
+In the all-formats charts, the game was kept off the top position by Robocop, which had been at number one for a record eighteen weeks.

 Legacy

 MicroProse Soccer was the basis for the Sensible Soccer series, which was created by the same designer Jon Hare and programmer Chris Yates.

+In 2023, a spiritual sequel Tiny Football was released by MicroProse on Steam.
+The original game is also available on the platform.